Student Computing Fees

 Today, fees are shared among colleges, programs, libraries, and central services provided by University Information Technology (UIT), with the majority of the funds going toward colleges and libraries.
 Electronic classroom upgrades to general-use learning spaces are also paid for out of Student Computing Fees.
 The percentage of funds given to central services vs. other requests was determined by consensus many years ago in what was then known as the ITC and has remained constant since.

 For the past several years, the IT governance group known as the Teaching & Learning Portfolio has had the responsibility of deliberating college and library requests for Student Computing Fee funding.
-That body — made up of a broad group of faculty, administrators and students from a variety of departments and colleges, including Health Sciences — is co-chaired by Dean of Undergraduate Studies Martha Bradley and Wayne Samuelson, Vice Dean for Education in the School of Medicine.
+That body — made up of a broad group of faculty, administrators and students from a variety of departments and colleges, including Health Sciences — is co-chaired by Martha Bradley, Dean of Undergraduate Studies and Senior Associate Vice President for Academic Affairs, and Wayne Samuelson, Vice Dean for Education in the School of Medicine.

 Allocations take into account these funding priorities as identified by IT governance: